Connections

 GitHub repositories are supported as both sources and destinations of information.
 The repository URL provided must be accessible to the GitHub application deployed within your organization.
 Branches can be specified for Doc Holiday-generated pull requests to write to; if the field is left empty, it will default to 'main'.

-GitHub connections fully support automation triggers for workflow run events (GitHub Actions).
+GitHub connections fully support publication triggers for workflow run events (GitHub Actions).
 When creating a GitHub connection, Doc Holiday will automatically subscribe to workflow run webhook events, enabling you to trigger documentation and release note generation automatically when workflows complete in your repository.
-When configuring Publications, you can select specific workflow files to monitor as automation triggers.
+When configuring Publications, you can select specific workflow files to monitor as publication triggers.

 To create a GitHub connection: